 - An essential resource for anyone interested in adding these remarkable foods to their diet.

 Sandor Katz has literally started a ‘fermentation revolution’ with his books.
 He started with the Wild Fermentation which became a huge hit with people looking for scientific ways to ferment.

 Here is a man who believes that the art and science of fermentation forms the very basis of the human culture.

-As Sally Fallon Morell, author of Nourishing Traditions®, puts it: ‘Sandor Katz has labored mightily to deliver this magnum opus to people who are hungry for a real connection to food and the connection to life itself’.
+As Sally Fallon Morell, author of No products found., puts it: ‘Sandor Katz has labored mightily to deliver this magnum opus to people who are hungry for a real connection to food and the connection to life itself’.